JustKiddingCode/apvel/README.md

 REPORT/PUBLISHED/ORGANISATION/
 REPORT/UNPUBLISHED/ORGANISATION/

+You can send e-mails from the editor, and configure apvel to write an email by publishing a report.

+Published reports are available in different formats.
+By now, pdf, markdown and html are supported.
-If a published report is requested it is first converted to html and then saved in FILE.md.html (uses same file name) UNPUBLISHED folders should have an .htaccess file to exclude users
+UNPUBLISHED folders should have an .htaccess file to exclude users or the server should prevent this (nginx)

-It is possible to create git submodules for each group